When are students tested? 1

 Extended written response

 Identification of students at risk

 What tests are used?
 1

-Exemptions given as last resort to students who are cognitively incapable of taking a statewide test, as determined by IEP (or 504) team.
+Exemptions given to students who are not placed in Specially Designed Regular Instructional Programs, as determined by IEP team.

 What accommodations are available so

 List of accommodations approved by state Department of Education